 Working on Columbus Day?
 It depends on where you live

-Fewer than half of states give their employees Columbus Day as a paid holiday.
+Fewer than half of U.S. states give their employees Columbus Day as a paid holiday.

-Depending on where you live, today (Columbus Day) may be a paid day off or no different from any regular Monday.
+Depending on where you live and whom you work for, Columbus Day may be a paid day off or no different from any regular Monday.

 Columbus Day is one of the most inconsistently celebrated U.S. holidays.
-It’s an official federal holiday, which means federal workers would be getting the day off even if they weren’t furloughed.
-And because federal offices are closed, so are banks and the bond markets that trade in U.S. government debt (though the stock markets are open).
+It’s one of 10 official federal holidays, which means federal workers get the day off.
+And because federal offices will be closed, so will banks and the bond markets that trade in U.S. government debt (though the stock markets will remain open).

 Category: Daily Number